archive

 Crosspost from Pebkac.io – MikroTik CHR in Microsoft Azure (ARM)

-While purported to work in a Hyper-V VM, there are no instructions I could find to get one up and running in Microsoft Azure (with ARM).
+While purported to work in a Hyper-V VM, there are no instructions I could find at the time to get one up and running in Microsoft Azure (with ARM).

 Installing ntop on CentOS 6/Redhat with NetFlow